HMS Surprise (replica ship): As HMS Rose

 The ship was inspected and certified by the United States Coast Guard.
-She spent the first ten years of her life in Newport, Rhode Island sailing in Newport Harbor and as a dockside attraction.
+She spent the first ten years of her life in Newport, Rhode Island, sailing in Newport Harbor and as a dockside attraction.

 In the summer of 1972, Rose was hired for the film The Man Without a Country, a made-for-television production.
-Norman Rosemont Productions couldn't find the money to take the ship out sailing, so all the filming was shot with sails set, as the ship was securely moored to the pier, next to the causeway to Goat Island.
-During filming Cliff Robertson had to hide that he had a broken leg at the time.
+Norman Rosemont Productions could not find the money to take the ship out sailing, so all the filming was shot with sails set, as the ship was securely moored to the pier, next to the causeway to Goat Island.

 In 1984, already in serious disrepair, she was purchased by Kaye Williams and brought to Bridgeport, Connecticut, and operated as a sail training vessel in the 1980s and 1990s, run by the HMS Rose Foundation based in Bridgeport, Connecticut, United States.
 In her lifetime as Rose, her figurehead had to be replaced twice, each time slightly upgraded.
-One was damaged in a storm off Bermuda on her way to Norfolk, Virginia in June 1998.
+One was damaged in a storm off Bermuda on her way to Norfolk, Virginia, in June 1998.
 The figurehead was named in fun as "Chester" by the crew.